-If you are here to learn make money blogging , then you have come to the right place.
-For nearly 10 years now, I've been making a lot of money from my blog (and other websites) through a combination of passive income streams and more active channels that we'll talk about today.
+If you are here to learn to make money by blogging So you're in the right place.
+For almost 10 years now, I've been making a lot of money from my blog (and other websites) through a combination of passive income streams and more active channels, which we'll talk about today.

 Table of contents ☰